keflavich/plfit/README.rst

 The powerlaw fitter is very effective at returning the correct value of alpha but not as good at returning the correct value of xmin.

 There are 3 implementations of the code internals.  fplfit.f is a fortran function, cplfit.pyx is a cython function, and plfit.py is the wrapper and includes a python-only implementation that requires numpy.
 FORTRAN is fastest, follow closely by cython.
 Python is ~3x slower.

-As of November 21, 2011, there is a pure python (i.e., no numpy) implementation at [http://code.google.com/p/agpy/source/browse/trunk/plfit/plfit_py.py plfit_py.py].
-It's slower and hobbled, but it works, and perhaps will run fast with [http://pypy.org/ pypy].
+As of November 21, 2011, there is a pure python (i.e., no numpy) implementation at <https://github.com/keflavich/plfit/blob/master/plfit/plfit_py.py> - you can just put this file in your local working directory and import it, since it contains no requirements beyond pure python.
+It's slower and hobbled, but it works, and perhaps will run fast with `pypy <http://pypy.org/>`_.

-To install the cython function, run: python setup.py build_ext --inplace

-To install the fortran function, run: f2py -c fplfit.f -m fplfit

 For usage *examples*, see